Buying out a partner in a divorce or separation

 Drafting a consent order

-A consent order can be used once by a divorcing couple have received their conditional order from court.
-A consent order can cover the points highlighted in the separation agreement section above, plus ends the financial relationship between the couple through a 'clean break' clause, is legally binding and enforceable .
+A consent order can be used once a divorcing couple has received their conditional order from the court.
+A consent order can cover the points highlighted in the separation agreement section above, plus ends the financial relationship between the couple through a 'clean break' clause, is legally binding and enforceable.

 amicable draft consent orders for a fixed and transparent fee.
 Explore the services here.